wiewiokradodziupli/movie-registry/README.md

 # movie-registry

-This is a Python aplication will track movies that I've watched in given year.
+This is a Python application will track movies that I've watched in given year.